ghuyphan/Orange-Pass/README.md

 yarn expo start
 ```

-The app will start.
-You can then open it in:
+⚠️ **IMPORTANT:** This app uses react-native-ml-kit and **WILL NOT WORK** on simulators or emulators.
+You must use a physical device to run the app.

-* An Android emulator
+You can only run the app on:
-* An iOS simulator
+* Physical Android devices
-* Your physical device using QR code
+* Physical iOS devices

 ### 3. Start Developing!